fe-data/fe-docs/docs/usage/events.rst

    Use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ for sporting events in particular to enable participants to signal checkpoints on the route in the App and possibly upload them to the server when they are passed.
    Works together with `Tracking tab`_.
+**SaaS fee**
+   If not empty it overrides the saas fee specified in the `Payment provider settings <../getting-started/settings.html#client-fee>`_.
+Leave empty if you want to use the value in the settings.
+**SaaS user**
+   Select the user this event is assigned to.
+If the system is not running in ``SaaS mode`` this entry can be ignored.
+   The :guilabel:`Revoke authorization` button is only visible if the assigned user has authorized *Fast Events* to process payment information on its behalf.
+   If access is revoked, the sub-merchant has to authorize again.
+The sub-merchant **must** authorize *Fast Events* before tickets can be sold.
 **Terms html**
    If this field is not empty, then this is shown at the bottom of the order page as a checkbox.
 The user must check this in order to place the order.
 If you work with links (see screenshot above), always target a new window.
 Only the following html-tags are allowed: ``<a>``, ``<b>``, ``<i>`` and ``<u>``.
 **Redirect after booking**